Gek91/The-Sandbox/GCP/utils/artifact-registry/README.md

-Before, it's needed to define the valuee of the variables using a tfvars files or by command line arguments
+Before, it's needed to define the value of the variables using a tfvars files or by command line arguments

 <code> terraform init </code> to create terraform project locally<br>